 For adults and children we have two spin off programs: the Harvesting History Family Workshop Series and Little Sprouts.
 The workshop series teaches adults and children specific skills related to gardening and food,

 Little Sprouts is a free, informal summer playgroup in our Harvesting History Teaching Garden for young children and their families.
-They will harvest vegetables, share a snack from the garden, water plants, look for worms and insects and more!
-Little Sprouts is held Friday mornings throughout July and early August.
+The garden is set up with activity stations throughout, where they can plant seeds, water the garden, harvest vegetables, look for worms and insects, and more!

 History Comics Club